2394425147/astrodx/README.md

 Products such as "ADX controller", "BDX", etc., some of whose names may sound similar to AstroDX, are not associated with us.

 We are currently developing our controller API for the desktop version, and our API will be made public along with the desktop version.
-You may contact the original manufacturers of the controllers to request their support for AstroDX so that you can enjoy our game.
+You may contact the original manufacturers of the controllers to request their support for AstroDX.

 ## Wait, is there a version for iOS?
 Well...
 It's a bit finnicky.
 There's a major change happening regarding TestFlight (which you can read more on our Discord server [here](https://discord.com/channels/892807792996536453/1210127565986205726/1238882652040200373)).